 - There is NO guarantee that the money you will receive is enough to buy a new home.

-- Buying an HDB flat with 59-year lease remaining is a like double edged sword.
+- Buying an HDB flat with a 59-year lease remaining is like a double-edged sword.

 - Location is definitely important; it holds more value than the lease period.

-- Lease extension is indeed possible, but it is not definitive.
+- A lease extension is indeed possible, but it is not definitive.

-So what happens after 99 year lease?
+So what happens after the 99-year lease?
 We don’t exactly know so far, but it is quite simple to understand.
 The land is rented and once your HDB lease is up, it has to be returned to the rightful owner which is the government.

-Clearly, the issue of “what happens after 99 year lease ends” is pretty vague because there hasn’t been any HDB property seized up by the government as of time of writing.
-We’ll have to wait until the first 99-year time bomb explodes, until then the question of many HDB owners will still remain enigmatic.
+Clearly, the issue of “what happens after the 99-year lease ends” is pretty vague because there hasn’t been any HDB property seized up by the government as of the time of writing.
+We’ll have to wait until the first 99-year time bomb explodes until then the question of many HDB owners will still remain enigmatic.